top of page

 • Broken Earring Posts - Broken or bent earring posts make the earring backs less reliable.
 Realizing you're unexpectedly rocking the one-earring trend may be second on the list of panic-inducing jewelry loss mishaps.

 • Worn Chain – Metals wear thin as the jewelry surfaces rub against each other.
 Chains are particularly susceptible to this type of wear since they typically comprise links.
 If your chain breaks due to wear, it is highly likely that other links are also worn but haven’t broken yet.
+Have your jeweler check all the links before you spend money to fix just the one that broke.

 bottom of page